Node.js vs Django: Key differences, popularity, use cases and more

 - Faster development- developers can work on multiple modules of a single project simultaneously, making the framework a rapid development platform for web apps.

-Both architectures serve different purposes.
-Node.js architecture is designed to build real-time apps and process multiple requests simultaneously.
-At the same time, Django’s architecture focuses on making app development faster and providing a solid foundation for building scalable, secure, and maintainable apps.
+Node.js architecture is designed to process multiple requests simultaneously.
+At the same time, Django’s architecture provides a solid foundation for building scalable, secure, and maintainable apps.

 Security in Node.js vs Django